faker-js/faker/CONTRIBUTING.md

-The authors of `faker.js` has put lots of effort to create a useful and handy library.
-There is still a lot of things to be done, so all contributions are welcome!
-If you can make `faker.js` better, please read the following guide.
+A lot of effort has been put into `faker.js` to create a useful and handy library.
+There are still a lot of things to be done, so all contributions are welcome!
+If you can make `faker.js` better, please read the following contribution guide.

 # Important